What is a Council anyway?

 The City of Moonee Valley is made up of three wards: Buckley, Myrnong, and Rose Hill.
 In each ward, three Councillors are elected.
 These are the three people who receive the highest number of votes following the distribution of preferences from their fellow candidates.

 With the exception of the City of Melbourne, the public does not directly elect Mayors or Deputy Mayors in the State of Victoria.
 Every year in late October, Councillors elect a Mayor and Deputy Mayor to lead the Council team.
 Council can choose to elect the Mayor for a period of twelve months, or two years.
-Our current Mayor is Cr Samantha Byrne.
-She will serve as Mayor from October 2019 to October 2020.
-Her Deputy Mayor is Cr John Sipek.
+Our current Mayor is Cr Cam Nation.
+He will serve as Mayor from October 2020 to October 2021.
+His Deputy Mayor is Cr Katrina Hodgson.

 Buckley Ward covers the City of Moonee Valley's North-East, including the suburbs of Aberfeldie, Essendon, Essendon Fields, and Strathmore.

 Myrnong Ward takes in the South-East of our municipality.
 It includes the suburbs of Ascot Vale, Flemington, Moonee Ponds, and Travancore.